 Need blood transfusions

-Take multiple antibiotics and other medications
+Take multiple antibiotics and other medicines

-Be given medication to prevent graft-versus-host disease (if the transplant was allogeneic).
+Be given medicine to prevent graft-versus-host disease (if the transplant was allogeneic).
 The transplanted new cells (the graft) tend to attack the child's tissues (the host), even if the donor is a relative, such as a brother, sister, or parent.

-Undergo continual laboratory testing
+Undergo continual lab testing

 Experience nausea, vomiting, diarrhea, mouth sores, and extreme weakness